 This Blog Includes:

 Is a PhD in Economics after MBA a Good Option?

 The thrill of conducting further independent scholarly research and gaining in-depth knowledge of a specialised area is one of the major reasons why PhD in Economics is a good option after an MBA.
 This knowledge is usually provided superficially during MBA while a PhD offers the opportunity to gain further expertise.
 That’s why a PhD is best for those who want to go further into research as compared to pursuing a professional degree like an MBA.

 Is a PhD in Economics Worth It?

-A PhD in Economics comprises of courses in Econometrics and Economic Theory which is beneficial for those striving for prospects in the social and academic sector.
-This degree will equip with extensive knowledge with several economic theories and tools that are necessary for assisting governments, individuals and corporations in handling their financial data and making smart decisions based on this data.
+A PhD in Economics comprises courses in Econometrics and Economic Theory which is beneficial for those striving for prospects in the social and academic sectors.
+This degree will equip me with extensive knowledge of several economic theories and tools that are necessary for assisting governments, individuals and corporations in handling their financial data and making smart decisions based on this data.
 You will also develop a deeper understanding of the different economic systems utilised around the world.
 A PhD Economics constitutes of subjects such as:

 - Economic Theory

 - Theoretical Economics

 The duration of a PhD may vary from university to university around the globe and also depends on the level of your entry in the chosen institute.
 However, commonly a PhD in Economics takes around 4 to 5 years for full-time students depending on their point of entry into the institute.
 However, this will depend on the choice of subjects and the student’s performance as well.